LubosD/eastron-modbus-wiretap/README.md

 ## Limitations

-* This app is passive and doesn't send any requests to the smartmeter.
-If the inverter is not running, no requests are sent to the slave (the smartmeter), hence the app won't publish any data.
 * This app has only been tested with my Deye 8kW inverter and only supports the registers read by this model (current wattage and total energy import/export).
 * This app is only intended for the Eastron SDM630 smartmeter.
 Register numbers will differ between smartmeter manufacturers.
 * This app is designed for PC-like systems (e.g. the Raspberry Pi).
 If you need something for ESP8266/ESP32, you need to look elsewhere.